Oliver Edwin Baker: Education and early career

-Baker was born in Tiffin, Ohio.
+Baker was born on September 10, 1883, in Tiffin, Ohio.
 His father, Edwin Baker, was a merchant, and his mother, Martha Ranney Thomas, had been a schoolteacher.
 His health in his early life was so poor that he did not begin school until the age of 12, before which time he was taught by his mother.
 After graduating public school he went on to Heidelberg College.
 He graduated with a B.S. degree in history and mathematics at the age of 19 in 1903, and took an M.S. degree in philosophy and sociology a year later.
 The next year he went on to Columbia University, receiving an M.A. in political science in 1905.
 He studied forestry at Yale University School of Forestry from 1907 to 1908, and later did graduate work at the University of Wisconsin–Madison in agriculture.
 From 1908 to 1912 he worked with the University of Wisconsin–Madison's Agricultural Experiment Station.
 Baker co-authored a bulletin for the Experiment Station, which studied the climate of Wisconsin and its effects on agriculture, published in 1912.
-From 1910 to 1912 he also worked with the Wisconsin Soil Survey during the summers.
+From 1910 to 1912, he also worked with the Wisconsin Soil Survey during the summers.

-By 1912 he took a job with the United States Department of Agriculture, where he would stay for the next thirty years.
+By 1912, he took a job with the United States Department of Agriculture, where he would stay for the next thirty years.
 Baker's work was noticed rather quickly, in part because of his contributions to the Yearbooks from 1915 to 1938, several of which he edited.
 For the first eighteen years at the USDA he was devoted to studying the geographical aspects of land use.
 One of his first works, co-authoring Geography of the World's Agriculture (1917) with Vernor Clifford Finch, led him to even wider recognition.
 Shortly after its publication, Baker returned to the University of Wisconsin–Madison for further graduate study, in economics, and earned his Ph.D. in 1921 with a dissertation on land utilization.
 While there, Baker had been influenced by Henry Charles Taylor and Richard T. Ely, two notable economists, to shift his work more toward the economic aspect of geography and agriculture.
-In 1922 he joined the USDA's new Bureau of Agricultural Economics, headed by Henry C. Taylor.
+In 1922, he joined the USDA's new Bureau of Agricultural Economics, headed by Henry C. Taylor.
 With the success of the Geography of the World's Agriculture, he instigated work on the Atlas of American Agriculture, on which he himself was planner and editor.
 The massive work was released in six parts between 1918 and 1936.